 Sound list header

-Left click on a column to sort the sounds by that column.
-Click again to sort the sounds descending.
+Left-click on a column to sort the sounds by that column.
+Click again to sort the sounds in opposite order.

 Move column position

 Drag and drop columns from one position to another.